Council candidate accused of trying to kill would-be mayor

 The apparent target of Monday’s shooting, Greenberg has touted his experience at the center of the city’s revitalization efforts, and helped draft legislation promoting developments in Louisville’s predominantly Black west side.

+He said his team has tightened security but that he is committed to continuing to campaign in public.

+“I’m focused on bringing people together,” Greenberg said.
+“It’s unfortunate that too many things right now are dividing people and I would hope that people start lowering the temperature.”

-Greenberg said he was at his campaign headquarters with four colleagues when a man appeared in the doorway and began firing multiple rounds.
+Greenberg said Monday that he was at his campaign headquarters with four colleagues when a man appeared in the doorway and began firing multiple rounds.
+He said the man pulled a gun, and began shooting at him.

-“When we greeted him, he pulled out a gun, aimed directly at me and began shooting,” Greenberg said.
-“Despite one bullet coming so close that it grazed my sweater and my shirt, no one was physically harmed.”

 Apprehended a short time later less than a half-mile from the scene, Brown was carrying a loaded 9 mm magazine in his pants pocket and had a drawstring bag with a handgun and additional handgun magazines, according to the arrest report.